Updated Summer 2025

 Inflatable front backrest lacks support

-Optional foam seat block too hard
+Optional foam seat block unusable

-A dump valve in the seatbase would be nice (instant deflation)*
+An Exped-style dump valve in the seatbase would be nice (instant deflation)

 Reduced floor space when two-up with Multimat (depends on your sizes)